LeoHolguin/ticket-lifecycle/README.md

 </p>
 <p>
-In this ticketing system we going to pick which ticket has the highest priority and by the look of it has to be the one that says online banking is down.
-We we click on it it shows details about the ticket which we are going to fix.
+In this situation we going to pick which ticket has the highest priority and by the look of it, it has to be the one that says online banking is down.
+When we click on the ticket it shows details about the ticket.
 The priority is going to be set on emergency because this is a business-impacting problem and we are going to assign it to system administrators because this is something the support team don't have permission to do.
 </p>
 <br />